 Weller Lake Trail

 Just over a half mile each way, this is an easy walk into the Collegiate Peaks Wilderness.
 The trail has some slight ups and downs, gaining only 200 feet or so in elevation as it meanders through the forest to the lake.
 The scenery is wonderful, though the fishing is just fair.
 All in all, this is a lovely walk and a great option to stretch your legs if you're coming in from the pass.
-Access from HWY 82, approximately nine miles east of town.
+Access from HWY 82, approximately 7.5 miles east of town.

 Government Trail is closed for elk calving from mid May thru mid June.
 Running almost 10 miles, it's a moderate trail and an enjoyable day hike or mountain bike ride.
 There are some ascents and switchbacks as the trail alternates through aspen groves, ski runs and lodgepole pines.
 This is a hike where a car shuttle is helpful.
 It is also known as Brush Creek Trail and is a popular cross country ski trail in the winter.